 Julie helps to guide patients every step of the way.
 From helping patients complete the initial risk assessment to discussing the benefits and limitations of genetic testing to interpreting results and providing recommendations, education, and follow-up, Julie’s role is to help guide patients along their Screening and Risk Assessment journey.
 She’s there to answer any questions that may arise and help to empower patients in making more informed healthcare choices.

-A simple, 30-second questionnaire will be offered to get the information needed to discuss cancer risk and determine if there are any red flags in the personal or family health history.
+A simple, 2-minute questionnaire will be offered to all patients at their annual mammography appointment.
+The questionnaire is used to gather the information needed to discuss individual cancer risk and determine if there are any red flags in the patient’s personal or family health history.
 Red flags include:

 - Multiple cancers on the same side of the family